- Property code

 communal BBQ area and seating overlooking the beach.

-eco-friendly under floor heating, private parking for two cars, communal WiFi available, which is best served with a laptop (This service being communal is not guaranteed), limited mobile service in the area, low occupancy discounts available, WiFi, short breaks available.
+eco - friendly under floor heating, private parking spaces for two cars, mobile phone service can be limited in the area, low occupancy discounts, WiFi, short breaks available.

 - 7Cottage available